allthriveai/insights/how-comedy-pitch-sparked-new-thinking.md

 ---
-title: "How Doing a Comedy Pitch of Your Startup Can Spark New Ways of Thinking"
+title: How Doing a Comedy Pitch of Your Startup Can Spark New Ways of Thinking
-author: "Gina Levy"
+author: Gina Levy
-date: "2025-01-23"
+date: 2025-01-23
-categories: ["Startup Strategy", "Communication", "Innovation", "Pitching", "Awards"]
+categories:
+  - Startup Strategy
+  - Communication
+  - Innovation
+  - Pitching
+  - Awards
-featured_image: "images/gina-comedy-pitch.png"
+featured_image: /images/insights/gina-comedy-pitch.png
 youtube_video: ""
-excerpt: "What happens when you pitch your startup as a comedy routine?
-Lessons from winning The Battery's Tech Roast Comedy Night and why every pitch does better with fun."
+excerpt: What happens when you pitch your startup as a comedy routine?
+Lessons from winning The Battery's Tech Roast Comedy Night and why every pitch does better with fun.
 featured_on_homepage: true
 priority: 6
 draft: false
 featured_link: ""
+profile_contributors:
 ---

 # How Doing a Comedy Pitch of Your Startup Can Spark New Ways of Thinking